 When someone is ill it’s not just the patient who is affected.
 Life can be turned upside down for the rest of the family and for friends and carers.

 Our main reception is open from 9am – 5pm on weekdays.
-If you are visiting the hospice at these times, please go to reception on arrival.
+If you are visiting the hospice at these times, please come to reception on arrival and sign in.

 When reception is closed, please use the intercom at the main reception door.
-The hospice staff will then open the door for you.
-Make your way through the door into the main reception area and then turn right, down the stairs through the double doors – please report to the inpatient reception who will be able to help you.
+The hospice staff will open the door for you.
+Make your way through the door into the main reception area and then turn right, use the lift or down the stairs and through the double doors.
+Please report to the inpatient reception.
+They will be happy to help you.

-Please be aware that staff may be busy with patients and may not respond straight away.
+Please be aware that staff may be busy with patients and may not respond straight away to the intercom.
 They will answer as soon as they can.
 We appreciate your patience.

 Some important points to consider:

 - Please bear in mind that receiving too many visitors, for too long, may exhaust your loved ones.
 Remember they may need to rest.

 - Sometimes we may have to limit the number of visitors for clinical reasons.